-earth's surface is mostly at or below sea level, as 71 percent of our planet is covered by water.
+The earth's surface is mostly at or below sea level, as 71 percent of our planet is covered by water.
 The Dead Sea is the lowest point on Earth.
 Here is a list of other places of low elevation.

 Most of the depressions listed below have depths that are constantly changing according to shifting patterns in rainfall, water evaporation, human water consumption, flooding, and runoffs from nearby rivers and streams.
 The depressions that feature lakes or rivers may sometimes altogether disappear or reappear, depending on the seasonal water supply changes from natural sources.
 There are others among the lowest points on earth that are both under sea level and covered with ice.
 Points not listed herein are those points on the ocean floors or within caves, as we have only listed exposed lands.
 Even some of the world's greatest cities lie below sea level, including Bangkok, Amsterdam, and New Orleans.
 These, however, cannot compare themselves in terms of the depths at which those land areas listed below can claim to reach.

 10. Salton Sea, USA, -227 feet

 The tenth spot belongs to the Salton Trough, which is located between the United States and Mexico.
 It is 69 meters below sea level, a mere two meters higher than the lowest point in the U.S., the not-so-distant Death Valley.

 The ninth place belongs to the Akchanaya Depression.
 This is located in Turkmenistan, and is 81 meters below sea level.
 Its location is in the Karakum Desert, which is one of the most arid areas in that country.